fspxnky/fspxnky.github.io/content/Legacy.md

 Nmap done: 1 IP address (1 host up) scanned in 48.92 seconds
 ```

-If we see closely, the open ports are vulnerable to both `MS08-067` and `MS17-010`.
+If we look at the output closely, the open ports are vulnerable to both `MS08-067` and `MS17-010`.
 Which we can pull from `Github` for exploit later.

 ## Initial Foothold and ...
 Root

 #### MS08-067

-For this, I will be focusing more on using `MS08-067` exploit.
+I will be focusing more on using `MS08-067` exploit.
 This exploit is quite old and need some tinker here and there a bit before it can really work.
-I will be using [this](https://github.com/andyacer/ms08_067) exploit to get a shell.
+I will be using [this](https://github.com/andyacer/ms08_067) exploit from Github.

-> You'll need to update Kali's Impacket version to 0_9_17 or above
+> You'll need to update Kali's Impacket version to 0_9_17 or above to use this.

 Let clone the repo to our working directory and run the exploit: